Page Reviewed / Updated - July 24, 2020

 Place of Residence – program participants must reside at home or in the home of a friend or family member.
 They cannot live in adult foster care, assisted living, or in a nursing home.

-Please note that the income and asset limits remain the same as the previous year.
+Please note that the income and asset limits remain the same as the last few years.

 Each program participant is eligible for up to $300 / month in assistive services.
 The types of services that are available include:

 Personal Care - non-medical assistance to help individuals perform their activities of daily living, which includes bathing, grooming, dressing, eating, etc.

 Home Health Care - medical or skilled nursing care provided at home usually for persons for whom leaving the home presents extraordinary challenges.

 Housekeeping - laundry, house cleaning and light yard work that the program participant is unable to manage.